achang319/Aspect-Based-Sentiment-Analysis/README.md

      Column E: sentiment label

 ## Test data set
-   Two .csv test files: one for Data-1 and another for Data-2.
-Each row is one test instance (just like training data files (Exactly same format!)).
+   Two .csv test files: one for computer_test.csv and restaurant_test.csv.
+Both are exactly same format as the training files.
 But, class labels not provided.

 ## Implementation
    First, import our training data and test data.
 Then define two important functions: the first is for preprocessing the text and aspect term in both training and testing data.
 The other function is to calculate the weights(tf-idf) for the words in order to vectorize the text (after preprocessing).